Why Use Laravel Socialite for Google Authentication?

 Use the following command to install new Laravel Project.

-composer create-project laravel/laravel google-auth-app
+composer create-project laravel/laravel google-login-laravel11

 Then, navigate to your project directory:

-cd google-auth-app
+cd google-login-laravel11

 3.2 Configure MySql Database